atet/regex/README.md

 /folder1/folder3/file3
 ```

 ### Welcome to CLI

 * Before we dive into regular expressions, let's go over some basic commands to get around in Bash
-* When you first start your command line interface (CLI), you'll typically be greeted with something similar to this:
+* When you first start your command line interface (CLI), you'll typically be greeted with something similar to this (with your username and computer's name):

 ```
 atet:LAPTOP:~$ _